 Jessica, a California native, made a mistake when she was younger.
 She was caught driving under the influence and charged with a DUI.
 Though no one was hurt, Jessica was arrested and charged with a misdemeanor.

 Nine years later, Jessica is raising a family in California.
 She’s never driven under the influence again.
 She’s paid all her fines and completed her probationary period without incident.
 But her arrest still remains on her record.

 If Jessica wants to apply for another job, she’ll have a harder time doing so.
 Due to collateral consequences, she may also have difficulty volunteering at her children’s school.
 Her school requires a background check before accepting volunteers.

 Fed up, Jessica decides to pursue expungement.
 She’s able and willing to pay court fees, but hiring an attorney might be a bit expensive.
 Jessica’s credit is good, so she’s able to take out a personal loan at a reasonable rate.

 As soon as she’s able, Jessica submits the expungement application and pays all fees.
 The judge allows an expungement.
 Because her offense is expunged, Jessica is legally allowed to answer no when asked if she has committed an offense.

 Wiping the slate clean takes time — but it’s worth it

-Overcoming a past offense and clearing the slate may be a long, tedious process for some.
-And some aspects our justice system are in desperate need of reform.
-But finding some degree of clemency — if you are eligible — is worth it.
+Overcoming a past offense and clearing the slate may be a long, tedious process for some, and some aspects of our justice system are in desperate need of reform.
+But if you’re eligible, finding some degree of clemency is worth it.

-You’ll enjoy larger incomes over the course of your career and wider access to federal services.
-This includes access for public funds such as federal student loans and welfare, as well as regaining the ability to vote.
-Financing a pardon or expungement can be complicated.
-But once you’ve done it, you’ll be back on the right track.
+By seeking expungement, you’ll enjoy larger incomes over the course of your career and wider access to federal services.
+This includes access to public funds, such as federal student loans and welfare, as well as the ability to vote.
+Financing a pardon or expungement can be complicated, but once you’ve done it, you’ll be back on the right track.